Why choose Paris for a Pre-Wedding shoot?

 Down to the details: how do we get around Paris and where do we change outfits?

-Again, this is similar to London: Uber is everywhere but we can hire a car service/chauffeur for you because a car in Paris doesn’t create nearly as much of a parking problem as it does in London.
-So if you want a car in Paris and have the budget for it, we can recommend a driver we’ve used or sort that out.
+The logistics of a pre-wedding shoot in Paris are really simple.
+Uber is everywhere but we can hire a car service/chauffeur for you because a car in Paris doesn’t create many parking problems.
+So if you want a car service here and have the budget for it, we can recommend a driver we’ve used or sort that out.
 Similarly, we have often used AirBnbs successfully and know several that are in good locations and work well so we can liaise with you and give you our recommendations.

-When it comes to the actual shoot, as in London, I know quite a few good places where you can get changed along the way.
-I’ve been there often enough to have options.
+On the day of the actual shoot, I know quite a few good places where you can get changed along the way.
+I’ve been there often enough to have quite a few options.

 How many changes of outfit should I bring?